Repent! Jesus' Checklist for Repentance

 by Pastor Jim Feeney, Ph.D.

 - Summary: Jesus sent personal letters to seven churches in the Book of Revelation.
 To five of those churches He commanded, “Repent!”
-In this brief sermon outline we will compile from Jesus' words a helpful checklist for repentance, usable by all of us in every generation.
+In this brief message we will compile from Jesus' words a helpful checklist for repentance, usable by all of us in every generation.

 Matthew 4:17 From that time on Jesus began to preach, “Repent, for the kingdom of heaven is near.”

-- •• Matthew records Jesus’ first public sermon.
-His main emphasis was “Repent!”
+- •• Mark records Jesus’ first public sermon.
+His message was “Repent and believe!”
+(Mark 1:14)

 - • John the Baptist’s first public preaching echoes this cry to “Repent!”
 (Matthew 3:1-2)

-- • Likewise Peter, in his great Day of Pentecost sermon that initiated revival, exhorted, “Repent!”
-(Acts 2:38)
+- • Likewise Peter, in his great Day of Pentecost sermon that initiated revival, exhorted, “Repent and be baptized” (Acts 2:38)

-- •• “Repent!” — Christian scholar and historian George Kurian defines repentance as “the acknowledgment and condemnation of one’s own sins together with a turning back toward God.”
+- •• What is repentance?
+Christian scholar and historian George Kurian defines repentance as “contrition, the acknowledgment and condemnation of one’s own sins together with a turning back toward God... it includes sorrow, confession, and a determination not to sin again” (Nelson's New Christian Dictionary, p.
+654).

-- • Repentance includes a “godly sorrow” (2 Corinthians 7:10) that leads the sinner to acknowledge and turn from sin and towards (or back to) God.
+- • True repentance includes a “godly sorrow” (2 Corinthians 7:10) that leads the sinner to acknowledge and turn from sin and towards (or back to) God.

 - •• In today’s message we will look at a specific checklist for repentance given by Jesus in the second and third chapters of Revelation.
-The list, although not complete, is brosad-based and undoubtedly relevant to us all.
+The list, although not complete, is broad-based and relevant to us all.
+It's not so much a "how to repent," but rather some areas for repentance that we would do well to ponder and to seek the Lord's forgiveness if we find ourselves guilty.

 Revelation 2:4-5 Yet I hold this against you: You have forsaken your first love.
 Remember the height from which you have fallen!
 Repent and do the things you did at first.
 If you do not repent, I will come to you and remove your lampstand from its place.